AlexandraB-C/LFA_labs/lab3/report_lab3.md

 ```

 This method reads numbers from the input:
-1. It collects digits and at most one decimal point
-2. It keeps track of whether it's seen a decimal point already
-3. It handles special cases like just a decimal point with no digits
-4. It creates a NUMBER token with either an integer or float value
+It collects digits and at most one decimal point, then it keeps track of whether it's seen a decimal point already.
+So, handles special cases like just a decimal point with no digits, and it creates a NUMBER token with either an integer or float value

 So it can handle numbers like "42" or "3.14" and catch errors like "3..14".